georgeYanch/georgeYanch/README.md

-# Hi, stranger, George here
+# Hi, stranger, George is here

-##

-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking forward to collaborate with more developers
-- 🥅 2021 Goals: Use my brain to make pretty things!
-- ⚡ Fun fact: I love to sing and play guitar and piano

 ### Connect with me: